jz393/jz393.github.io/writing/my-first-love-postmortem.md

 The narrative follows the journey of an 18-year-old girl *(yours truly)* who describes herself as “invincible” and falls for a brilliant, stoic partner *(the field of computing)* who challenges her intellectually and teaches her a new way of living.
 She quickly attaches herself to her “first love,” and they move across the country to start a new life together.
 However, the partner gradually changes over time, prioritizing rapid self-growth and success without considering her needs.
 Nearly a decade after their *first date*, she storms out of their “Mission Street high-rise” in tears, wondering where her life went.
 Except in reality, I simply walked out of Google’s [tent](writing/images/irl/google-gradient-canopy.jpg) with a blank expression and a few snacks in my hands.

-**Self-destructive attachment** is a common theme in literature.
+*Self-destructive attachment* is a common theme in literature.
 One example that stood out to me was F. Scott Fitzgerald’s character of Gatsby.

-#### A nonideal idealization
+#### A grand vision

 Gatsby’s ambition, attachment to Daisy, and ultimate demise are clearly overdramatized compared to both my experience and portrayal.
 Getting hit by a bullet and drowning in a swimming pool are far worse than leaving a job or ending a relationship.
 However, I sensed parallels between myself and the famous character.